Plans, Reports and Studies

 North West Area Structure Plan (August 1986) – This Plan relates to the north west sector of town, generally located north and west of the Highwood River.
 It should be noted that this plan was consolidated in 1999 to clearly identify those lands remaining within the NWASP boundaries, as distinct from those properties which were to be encompassed within the Vista Mirage/Highwood Village ASP, which was adopted in 2000.

-Hampton Hills Area Structure Plan (April 2007) – This plan relates to an area east of the Little Bow Canal, north of 2nd Avenue SE, and west of 20 Street SE.
+Hampton Hills Area Structure Plan (Revised May 2018) – This plan relates to an area east of the Little Bow Canal, north of 2nd Avenue SE, and west of 20 Street SE.

 South High River Area Structure Plan (May 2006) – This plan relates to an area south of 12 Avenue, east of 72 Street E and west of 10 Street SE.